hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 ## Solution

 The key effect of the growing road is that it decreases the runners' velocities relative to the road's length.
 For instance, the tortoise runs at $1$ mile per minute, or, equivalently, $1$ tenth of a road-length per minute.
-After the first minute, the pace still is $1$ mile per minute, but now is $.5$ tenths of a a road-length per minute.
+After the first minute, the pace still is $1$ mile per minute, but now is half of a tenth of a a road-length per minute.
 So we can equivalently consider an unchanging, ten-mile road with diminishing velocities: at (integer) minute $m$, each runner's pace is reduced by the multiplicative factor $\frac{m}{m+1}$.
 So between times $m$ and $m+1$, the tortoise's pace in miles per minute is:

 $$v_m = \prod_{i=1}^m \frac{i}{i+1} = \frac{1}{m+1}$$